mythaxis/mythaxis.github.io/content/issue-38/something-else.md

 ### 12:54 p.m.

 Once again, my first instincts are to run and hide – away from Lawrence and from this monster, whose daddy long legs propel it down the hallway so fast it feels like a dream.
-But my body stalls out when I realize Lawrence is in the mirror spot of where that teacher get snatched only a minute ago.
+But my body stalls out when I realize Lawrence is in the mirror spot of where that teacher got snatched only a minute ago.

 I don’t want to witness that again.